Egighaniyyu/egighaniyyu/README.md

  -  🔭 I’m currently working on something cool 😉

-- 👯 I’m looking forward to collaborate on python projects.
+- 👯 I’m looking forward to collaborate on ui ux & web development projects.

-- 🌱 Learning about Computer Vision and Machine Learning stuff
+- 🌱 Learning about Frontend Tech Stack

 - 💬 Ask me about anything, I am happy to help, only if the ball is in my court!😉